dmbarbour/wikilon/docs/AwelonLang.md

         :symbol2 definition2
         ~symbol3

 A dictionary 'node' is a line-oriented ASCII text, representing an update log.
-Most lines will define or delete symbols (`:` or `~` respectively), but we may also index a matched prefix to a subtree.
+Most lines will define or delete symbols (`:` or `~` respectively), but we may also index a prefix to a subtree (via `/`).
 Symbols usually correspond to Awelon words, and definitions to Awelon code.
 Internal nodes are identified by their secure hash, cf. *Secure Hash Resources*.
 Symbols for inner nodes are stripped of the matched prefix, hence `:poke` under `/p` becomes `:oke`.
 For lookup, only the last update for a given symbol or prefix is used.
-Hence, `/p` will mask prior updates such as `/prod` and `:poke`.
+Hence, `/p` will mask all prior updates with prefix `p` such as `/prod` and `:poke`.
 We can normalize our dictionary nodes by erasing irrelevant updates and sorting whatever remains.
-The empty prefix or symbol is permitted.

 This representation combines characteristics of the LSM-tree, radix tree, and Merkle tree.
-It supports deeply immutable structure, structure sharing, lightweight version snapshots, lazy compaction, scaling beyond local memory or disk, efficient diffs, and lightweight real-time working set updates.
+It supports deeply immutable structure, structure sharing, lightweight version snapshots, lazy compaction, distributed storage, efficient diffs, and lightweight real-time working set updates.
 The empty prefix `/ secureHash` can be used to represent prototype inheritance, checkpoints, or resets.
 Like other LSM-trees, this does allow capture of multiple definitions for a symbol.
 But even that can be useful to optimize caching based on relative stability of definitions.

-*Note:* Comments are not supported at the dictionary representation layer.
-They would be inaccessible and easily lost due to compaction operations.
-It is not difficult to cheat this by defining non-word symbols.
-But developers are encouraged instead to embed metadata in the dictionary in a more stable and accessible manner.

 ### Libraries and Modules